viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 {{<imgproc src="try-viam/rover-resources/fragments/fragment_configuration.png" resize="1200x" alt="Fragment configuration">}}

 The fragment adds the following components to your robot's JSON configuration.
-For information about how you would configure a component yourself if you weren't using the fragment, click the links on each component below.
-To see the pin numbers and other values specific to this fragment, [see the components on the configuration page](#see-the-components-on-the-configuration-page).

 - A [board component](/components/board/pi/) named `local` representing the Raspberry Pi
   - An I<sup>2</sup>C bus is configured on the board because the accelerometer connects to the board with I<sup>2</sup>C.